Last updated: May 4, 2026

 Long-Term Resident Senior Exemption

-- What it is: A stronger local exemption for long-time, low-income senior homeowners described in the Florida Department of Revenue’s senior exemption guide.
+- What it is: A stronger local exemption for long-time, low-income senior homeowners.

-- Who can get it: Seniors who already meet the low-income senior rules, are 65+, lived there at least 25 years, and whose home’s just value was under $250,000 in the first eligible year.
+- Who can get it: Seniors who already meet the low-income senior rules, are 65 or older, lived there at least 25 years, and whose home’s just value was under $250,000 in the first eligible year.

-- How it helps: It can exempt the assessed value for the participating county or city levy, which can be a major savings for older residents who bought long ago.
+- How it helps: It can exempt the assessed value for the participating county or city levy.
+This can be a major savings for older residents who bought long ago.

 - How to apply: Ask your property appraiser whether your county or city adopted the long-term program and what local affidavit or form is required.